Past calls: HL9FF (Korea), DA1MB (Germany), 7J7ACQ (Japan)

 - 6m beacon xmtr is a Yaesu FT-857 (non "D" model) running 5 watts with its internal keyer; CW mode.

-- 6m antenna is a dipole in the bonus room over the garage with the wire running N-S.
+- 6m antenna is a speaker wire dipole in the bonus room over the garage with the wire running N-S and thumbtacked to the ceiling.

-- So far the 6m beacon has been heard in Canada, Michigan and Illinois.
+- So far the 6m beacon has been heard in Canada, Michigan and Illinois, New Hampshire and a few others.

 - See DX Summit for the latest reports, 6m is amazing when it opens.